medizininformatik-initiative/fts-next/docs/usage/installation.md

 provenance metadata for both release archives and container images.
 These artifacts are signed during the build process, enabling independent verification of their origin and integrity.

-For container images, we use [cosign][cosign] to sign images and attach SBOMs, stored alongside the image in the container registry.
+For container images, we use [cosign][cosign] also to sign images and attach SBOMs, stored alongside the image in the container registry.
 This allows users to confirm the image was built by the expected CI pipeline and has not been modified after publication.

 Release archives include SLSA provenance files that can be verified using the slsa-verifier tool.